freyste/freyste.github.io/_posts/2019-9-20-Apple_Watch.md

 ---
 layout: post
 title: Apple Watch Series 5
-summary: The launch of the product I've spent most of my waking hours on over the past two year
+summary: The launch of the product I've spent most of my waking hours on for the past two years
 ---

 ![_config.yml]({{ site.baseurl }}/images/WatchS5.png)